A few things about me and the outdoors

-If you were to ask me the most important skills every man should learn, here are some suggestions, in no particular order:
+If you were to ask me the most important skills every man should know, here are some suggestions, in no particular order:

 - Learn to build a fire without matches or strikers, but start with those.

-- Learn the edible wild plants indigenous to your area and area you visit.
+- Know the edible wild plants indigenous to your area and the area you visit.

-- Learn orientation (compass, maps, and navigation) – the real stuff, no technology.
+- Learn orienteering (compass, maps, and navigation) – the real stuff that doesn’t depend on technology.

-- Learn how to plug a punctured tire.
+- Know how to plug a punctured tire.

 - Practice fasting.
-It’s a notable spiritual discipline as well as a practical physical discipline in the event of lean times (like a weather emergency, outdoor crisis, unexpected travel, health crisis (i.e., “nothing after midnight”), etc.
+It’s a notable spiritual discipline as well as a practical physical discipline in the event of lean times like a weather emergency, outdoor crisis, unexpected travel, health crisis (i.e., “nothing after midnight”), pandemic, etc.

 - Learn how to approximate the time of day by the sun’s position in the sky.

 - Know and practice the many uses of a sarong (a real man’s sarong like that used by manly men in Asia and the Pacific Islands, and other parts of the world).
-What in the world?!
-To see what I mean, just go to Actual uses for my sarong.
+What in the world?
+A sarong?
+Do your research.